wadi-green/Wadi.Green/README.md

 🌏 This is the public repository for the landing page hosted at https://www.wadi.green

-📱 To go to public mobile, go to the repository called [Skanking Tiger](https://github.com/wadi-green/skanking_tiger)
+📱 To view the mobile app, go to the repository [Skanking Tiger](https://github.com/wadi-green/skanking_tiger) 🐅

 # What defines us ?